- Colorado Energy Office Annual Report 2018-2019

 - Colorado PRV Hydropower Assessment

-- Small Hydro Case Studies: Town of Basalt & Bear River Ranch
+- Small Hydro Case Studies: Town of Basalt and Bear River Ranch

 - Colorado Market Assessment of Agricultural Anaerobic Digesters